 3. The Dingle Way (Co.
 Kerry) – Ireland’s most beautiful long-distance walk

 Have you got 8 days on your hands?
 It may seem long, but the time will go by in the blink of an eye, for your week-long journey will present you with views of the Dingle Peninsula, the domineering Mount Brandon and on to the captivating town of Tralee.
 Surely Ireland’s most beautiful long-distance walk.
+Make sure to stop by Dunquin Pier, too.

 Starting Point: Dingle Town